Market Bosworth: Community

 The Town entered into the Britain in Bloom competition on the 500th anniversary of the battle in 1985.
 Floral decorations were displayed around the town.
 The success of this entry caused the formation of the "Bosworth in Bloom Committee", to prepare for more displays.
 In 2012 – the Town reached the national finals for England and won a Gold Award.

 The town has two football teams, AFC Market Bosworth (playing mostly on Saturdays) and Market Bosworth FC (mostly Sundays).
 Both have teams across various age groups from under 5s to over 35s.
 The triathlon club and cricket club are based at the same ground as Market Bosworth FC, the sports and social club.

-The town also has a rugby club, tennis club & lawn bowls club.
+The town also has a rugby club, tennis club and lawn bowls clubs.

 Education

-The town has three schools, Market Bosworth Primary and Junior School, The Market Bosworth School, and the private Dixie Grammar School.
+The town has four schools, Market Bosworth Primary and Junior School, The Market Bosworth School, and the private Dixie Grammar School, and the newly established Hinckley House School.

 Media

 Television signals can only be received from the Sutton Coldfield TV transmitter which broadcast programmes from Birmingham.
 However, BBC East Midlands and ITV Central are also received through cable and satellite television such as Freesat and Sky.

 Local radio stations are BBC Radio Leicester on 104.9 FM, Capital East Midlands on 105.4 FM, Greatest Hits Radio on 106.0 FM and Smooth East Midlands on 101.4 FM.

 The town is served by the Leicester Mercury and Hinckley Times newspapers.